Mostafaafr/eBayChecker/README.md

 ```sh
 pip install ebaysdk
 ```
-and then download the ebaysdk files from [https://github.com/timotheus/ebaysdk-python]
+and then clone the repo or download the ebaysdk files from [https://github.com/timotheus/ebaysdk-python].

-5. Install the ezgmail API and generate a token using the steps here: [https://ezgmail.readthedocs.io/en/latest/]
+5. Install the ezgmail API and generate a token using the steps found [here](https://ezgmail.readthedocs.io/en/latest/).

-6. Merge  all the files from the ebaysdk and ezgmail repo's to the folder containing the eBaychecker files
+6. Merge  all the files from the ebaysdk and ezgmail repo's to the folder containing the eBaychecker files.

-7. Enter your API key in the `ebay.yaml` file included with the ebaysdk
+7. Enter your API key in the `ebay.yaml` file included with the ebaysdk.

 8. Go into the script and replace the 'youremailhere@gmail.com' at the bottom of the script with your email adress.